BrenPatF/brenpatf.github.io/_migrated/query-structure-diagramming-two-examples.md

 ## Counting Flight Statistics Query

 The problem here is that the poster has three tables with data on events for frequent fliers and wants to show aggregate counts by year, but wants all years within a range to be included in the output, including years with no events.
 The key to this is realising that you cannot drive from the event tables but must generate a continuous set of years to drive from (assuming you don't have them in a separate reference table).
-The original post, "Multiple Count aggregates from different sources grouped by Year", is no longer available [13 July 2025].
+The original post is [Multiple Count aggregates from different sources grouped by Year](https://forums.oracle.com/ords/apexds/post/multiple-count-aggregates-from-different-sources-grouped-by-4155).

 ### ERD